Filasteen-Engineering/Filasteen-Way/README.md

 Filasteen Way App is an open, decentralized and always available social media banking for the people of Palestine.

-Nostr is an open protocol that enables a truly censorship-resistant and global social network, Sakhir upgrades its capabilities with cryptographic keys to help purify intentions online, it make use of Nostr in order to provide a decentralized social network where you own everything you share, and no one can manipulate you, your thoughts and your data.
+Nostr is an open protocol that enables a truly censorship-resistant and global social network, Filasteen Way upgrades its capabilities with cryptographic keys to help purify intentions online, it make use of Nostr in order to provide a decentralized social network where you own everything you share, and no one can manipulate you, your thoughts and your data.

 ## Download